Viola (plant): Culinary

 When newly opened, Viola flowers may be used to decorate salads or in stuffings for poultry or fish.
 Soufflés, cream, and similar desserts can be flavoured with essence of Viola flowers.
-The young leaves are edible raw or cooked as a somewhat bland leaf vegetable.
+The young leaves are edible raw or cooked as a mild-tasting leaf vegetable.
 The flowers and leaves of the cultivar 'Rebecca', one of the Violetta violets, have a distinct vanilla flavor with hints of wintergreen.
 The pungent perfume of some varieties of V. odorata adds inimitable sweetness to desserts, fruit salads, and teas while the mild pea flavor of V. tricolor combines equally well with sweet or savory foods, like grilled meats and steamed vegetables.
 The heart-shaped leaves of V. odorata provide a free source of greens throughout a long growing season, while the petals are used for fragrant flavoring in milk puddings and ice cream or in salads and as garnishes.

 A candied violet or crystallized violet is a flower, usually of Viola odorata, preserved by a coating of egg white and crystallised sugar.
 Alternatively, hot syrup is poured over the fresh flower (or the flower is immersed in the syrup) and stirred until the sugar recrystallizes and has dried.
 This method is still used for rose petals and was applied to orange flowers in the past (when almonds or orange peel are treated this way they are called pralines).
 Candied violets are still made commercially in Toulouse, France, where they are known as violettes de Toulouse.
 They are used as decorating cakes or trifles or included in aromatic desserts.

 The French are also known for their violet syrup, most commonly made from an extract of violets.
 In the United States, this French violet syrup is used to make violet scones and marshmallows.
 Viola essence flavours the liqueurs Creme Yvette, Creme de Violette, and Parfait d'Amour.
 It is also used in confectionery, such as Parma Violets and C. Howard's Violet candies.

-Medicinal
+Phytochemicals

-Many Viola species contain antioxidants called anthocyanins.
-Fourteen anthocyanins from V. yedoensis and V. prionantha have been identified.
-Some anthocyanins show strong antioxidant activities.
-Most violas tested and many other plants of the family Violaceae contain cyclotides, which have a diverse range of in vitro biological activities when isolated from the plant, including uterotonic, anti-HIV, antimicrobial, and insecticidal activities.
-Viola canescens, a species from India, exhibited in vitro activity against Trypanosoma cruzi.
+Many Viola species contain anthocyanins, such as those from V. yedoensis and V. prionantha.
+Most violas tested and many other plants of the family Violaceae contain cyclotides.

-Viola has been evaluated in different clinical indications in human studies.
-A double blind clinical trial showed that the adjuvant use of Viola odorata syrup with short-acting β-agonists can improve the cough suppression in children with asthma.
-In another study intranasal administration of Viola odorata extract oil showed to be effective in patients with insomnia.
-Topical use of an herbal formulation containing Viola tricolor extract also showed promising effects in patients with mild-to-moderate atopic dermatitis.